Feasibility Report

 Protected trees.
 The City of Los Angeles Protected Tree Ordinance restricts the removal of native oak trees, western sycamores, California bay laurels, and southern California black walnuts.
 If protected trees are on the site, the project requires a tree report, and any removal requires mitigation (typically 2:1 replacement planting) and a tree removal permit.
 Heritage trees (defined by species and trunk diameter) may have additional protections that effectively prohibit removal, constraining the building footprint.

 Demolition requirements.
 For renovation or teardown projects involving structures built before 1978, AQMD (South Coast Air Quality Management District) requires asbestos and lead paint surveys before demolition.
 If asbestos-containing materials or lead paint are identified, they must be abated by licensed contractors under specific protocols before general demolition can proceed.
 Asbestos abatement on a typical residential structure costs $15,000-$50,000.
 Lead paint abatement adds $10,000-$30,000.
-These costs are predictable but frequently omitted from early budgets.
-For more on environmental review and CEQA requirements, see our permitting guide.
+These costs are predictable and should be included in the initial budget.
+For a detailed discussion of environmental compliance requirements, see our dedicated guide.

 Stormwater and LID compliance.
 The City of Los Angeles Low Impact Development (LID) ordinance requires new construction and major renovations to capture and treat stormwater runoff on-site.
 The LID requirements vary by project size but typically involve bioretention systems, permeable paving, or capture-and-reuse systems.
 On hillside sites with limited flat area, achieving LID compliance can be a design constraint that affects landscape design, hardscape materials, and drainage infrastructure.
 The cost of LID compliance systems ranges from $20,000 to $80,000 depending on the lot size and impervious area.